DLewis01/Overlay-Be-Gone---week6/README.md

 Another TamperMonkey script this week.
-One click to close any overlay on any website.Close any overlay on any website with a single click.
+One click to close any overlay on any website.
+Close any overlay on any website with a single click.

 I hate nag screens that tell me to log in or that I need to disable my adblocker to view the site.
 It's my browser, and you should force me to act in a certain way

 Features: